Search Post on this Blog

 Prohibition: The writ of prohibition is issued by a higher court to prevent a lower court or tribunal from exceeding its jurisdiction or acting beyond the limits prescribed by law.

-Certiorari: This writ is issued to quash or set aside the decision of a lower court, tribunal, or quasi-judicial authority if it is found to have acted without jurisdiction or in excess of its jurisdiction.
+Certiorari: This writ is issued to quash or set aside the decision of a lower court, tribunal, or quasi-judicial authority if it is found to have acted without jurisdiction or more than its jurisdiction.

 Quo Warranto: This writ is used to question the legal authority or legitimacy of a person holding a public office, position, or franchise.
 It challenges their right to hold the office.

-39. Which of the following writ is the bulwark [ defensive wall] of individual liberty against arbitrary detention?
+39. Which of the following writs is the bulwark [ defensive wall] of individual liberty against arbitrary detention?

 a) Habeas Corpus